learning-unlimited/ESP-Website/docs/admin/releases/11/README.rst

 Minor new features and fixes
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-- There is now a default login help page /myesp/loginhelp.html that admins can modify.
+- Added a default login help page /myesp/loginhelp.html that admins can modify.
 - Arbitrary user lists now allow you to get guardian name, email, and cell phone.
 - The credit card success page for Stripe now has a line about what the charge will appear on the statment as.
 - Fixed ordering of two-phase lottery priorities, now supports custom display names.